Adding Profile Fields

 ...

-1. Open app/profile/models/response/profile.ts.
-This is the model that maps to the back-end ProfileDto.
+1. Open app/core/backend-api/profile/response/profile-dto.ts.
+This is the model that maps to the backend ProfileDto.

 2. Add fields for the first and last names.